 Associate Professor Adrian Fung is one of Australia’s leading retinal doctors.
 He specialises in retinal surgery, medical retinal diseases and posterior segment tumours.

-Adrian Fung is an Associate Professor at the Faculty of Medicine and Health Sciences, Macquarie University Hospital and Senior Clinical Lecturer at the Discipline of Ophthalmology, University of Sydney.
-He works in private practice as well as Westmead Hospital, Sydney.
+Adrian Fung is a Clinical Associate Professor at the Faculty of Medicine, Health and Human Sciences, Macquarie University Hospital and Discipline of Clinical Ophthalmology and Eye Health, University of Sydney.

 Associate Professor Fung graduated in medicine from the University of New South Wales with first class Honours.
 He subsequently completed Masters of Medicine in both Ophthalmic Science and Clinical Epidemiology at the University of Sydney.